mjurbanski-reef/handbook/README.md

 There are many such conventions, but this is the one we use.
 It's pretty straightforward.

+#### The Golden Rule of Rebasing

+[Don't rebase public branches](https://www.atlassian.com/git/tutorials/merging-vs-rebasing), especially already reviewed commits on GitHub as it will force reviewer to start from scratch during next CR round.

 #### Making things resilient to failures in general

 <https://blog.cloudflare.com/pipefail-how-a-missing-shell-option-slowed-cloudflare-down/>